koriym/php-reactjs-ui/README.md

 ## Config

-You can configure the application config in `ui/ui.config.js`.
+You can configure the application settings in `ui/ui.config.js`.

 **ui/ui.config.js**